carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 Finally, we've seen how C# is competitive to C++ in terms of SQLite performance.
 We've also seen how the Microsoft.Data.Sqlite library provides better performance, a more stringent interface, and improved support for asynchronous operations, which primed the new backend implemented in [PR 6360](https://github.com/duplicati/duplicati/pull/6360) available in [Duplicati Canary 2.1.0.121](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.121_canary_2025-07-07) onwards.

-Implementing the new backend along with the pragmas, Duplicati in a database stressing state now performs Ax, Bx, Cx, and Dx times better for backup, recreate, restore, and delete operations respectively.
+Implementing the new backend along with the pragmas, Duplicati in a database stressing state now performs 1.53x, 1.10x, 1.19x, and 1.33x times better for backup, recreate, restore, and delete operations respectively.

-TODO ABCD numbers